wwbustb/fmz-docs/doc/getting_started.rst

 1.3.5 Backtest your strategy
 >>>>>>>>>>>>>>>>>>>>>>

-Clicking Stragegy name to strategy page.
+Click Stragegy name to strategy page.

 .. image:: images/go_to_strategy.png